rfc-editor-drafts/rfc9993/README.md

-# base-template
-Base template repository for drafts
+# Pub repo for RFC 9993